Emma Watson Is So Badass In This Instagram

 We thought we couldn't love Emma Watson more, but she just proved us wrong.
 She's more than just Hermione Granger — she's also a Brown University graduate, a U.N. ambassador, and now, a badass boxer.

-On Thursday, the actress posted a new photo of herself to Instagram from her self-defence training session with Lina Khalifeh at the SheFighter studio.
+On Thursday, the actress posted a new photo of herself to Instagram from her self-defense training session with Lina Khalifeh at the SheFighter studio.

-On Thursday, the actress posted a new photo of herself to Instagram from her self-defence training session with Lina Khalifeh at the SheFighter studio.
+On Thursday, the actress posted a new photo of herself to Instagram from her self-defense training session with Lina Khalifeh at the SheFighter studio.

 Watson took a course with Khalifeh on Thursday to learn some key moves and also met up with Khalifeh last night to discuss gender equality and challenging gender stereotypes at the One Young World Summit.